Feyerabend/vm/metcalfe/README.md

 : set flag to *true*

 __match &lt;item&gt;__
-: compare one item with the (non visible) input. if match the set flag *true*, else set to *false*
+: compare one item with the input. move input pointer forward. if match the set flag *true*, else set to *false*

 __print &lt;item&gt;__